 The New York Times bestselling author of Furiously Happy and Let’s Pretend This Never Happened, Jenny Lawson, writes an exciting memoir that will take you on an emotional roller coaster.
 As someone who suffers from depression, Jenny takes readers to her mental and physical journey, sprinkled with humorous anecdotes and tales.

 A brilliantly written memoir for your book clubs.
+One of the best 2021 book club books.

 “A new book from Jenny Lawson is always cause for celebration, and Broken is the party of the year.
 Even better: it’s a party that socially-anxious introverts can enjoy from the solitary comfort of their own couches, beds, cars, or closet floors buried under a pile of blankets and/or cats.
 HOW AWESOME IS THAT?
 I loved it.
 And if you like laughing and weirdness and honesty and―most of all―feeling seen, you will love it too.” ―Sarah Knight, author of The Life-Changing Magic of Not Giving a F**k